SeriousOldMan/Simulator-Controller/README.md

 27. [Connecting Assistants to GPT](https://youtu.be/4tq-2bnEIXE) - We introduce the new GPT-based Conversation Booster for the Assistants.
 Using this booster you can create a very life-like communication with the Assistants.

+28. [Extending and customizing Assistants using GPT](https://youtu.be/IVlF7RrKfoI) - You will learn how to define your own events and actions to be used by an LLM to create custom behaviour or change existing behaviour.

 This list will be extended from time to time to cover new functionalities.

 ### Discord Community